 Magnetic Resonance Imaging (MRI)

-In nuclear medicine procedures, radionuclides are combined with other elements to form chemical compounds to form radiopharmaceuticals.
-These radiopharmaceuticals, once administered to the patient, can localize to specific organs or cellular receptors.
-This property of radiopharmaceuticals allows nuclear medicine the ability to image the extent of a disease process in the body, based on the cellular function and physiology, rather than relying on physical changes in the tissue anatomy.
+Nuclear medicine is a medical specialty involving the application of radioactive substances in the diagnosis and treatment of disease.
 In some diseases nuclear medicine studies can identify medical problems at an earlier stage than other diagnostic tests.
 Nuclear medicine, in a sense, is “radiology done inside out” or “endo-radiology” because it records radiation emitting from within the body rather than radiation that is generated by external sources like X-rays.

 Ultrasound is an oscillating sound pressure wave with a frequency greater than the upper limit of the human hearing range.
 Ultrasonic devices are used to detect objects and measure distances.
 Ultrasonic imaging (sonography) is used in medicine to detect invisible flaws.